 Established by SETC in 2015, the Southeastern Theatre Conference Hall of Fame recognizes persons, living or deceased, who have made major contributions to the organization.
 These contributions may be administrative, artistic, and/or financial and have made a significant impact on SETC’s success over a sustained period of time.
 The Hall of Fame commemorates their achievements and celebrates their meaningful contributions to the organization.

-Nominations are accepted from Sept.
+2023 nominations will be accepted from Sept.
 1 – Oct.
-30 annually.
+28, 2022.

 Selection Process / Other Details

 - Who can submit a nomination?
 Members of the board, SETC staff, or members of SETC in good standing can nominate anyone they feel appropriate.